Executive Summary

 Early Engagement to Produce Stronger Outcomes

-Early planning by P&C guaranty funds centers on two priorities:
+Planning by P&C guaranty funds centers on two priorities:

 Open Claim Count

-• Get an accurate count by line of business.
+• Accurate count by line of business.

 • Ensures proper staffing and determines if TPAs are needed for claims processing.